ericholscher/ericholscher.com/drafts/conference-mentorship.rst

     but if we keep up the good work we're doing, sponsors will come on board.

-Thanks to the tireless effort of the entire team, we ended up with over 15 sponsors for a first year conference.
+Thanks to the tireless effort of the `entire team <https://www.pycascades.com/about/organizers/>`_, we ended up with over 15 sponsors for a first year conference.
 But it didn't *feel* that way from the start.